Frequently Asked Questions

 Does everyone receive a T-Shirt and Medal?

 All of our race participants will receive a medal at the finish line for their distance.
-Performance tech shirts with the Troy’s California Trail Runs logo are available for $15 at the time of your online registration and you will receive them on race day.
-At times we will have extra tech shirts available for sale on race day, but we recommend ordering with registration to guarantee your size will be waiting for you at check-in.
+Performance tech shirts with the Troy’s California Trail Runs logo are available for $15 at the time of your online registration and can be purchased on race day as well.
+Order ahead to guarantee we have your size.

-All of our courses are marked with ribbons and gypsum chalk in the days leading up to the race.
+All races are marked with ribbons and gypsum chalk.
 Full course maps, including elevation profiles, are available on our website for each race.
 Additionally, we present a trail briefing 15 minutes before the start of our races.

 What happens in case of inclement weather?